nginxinc/nginx-controller-lab/docs/class1/module3/module3.rst

 In this section, students will walk through Controller Analytics from the perspective of two different personas, NetOps and DevOps.

 ..
 IMPORTANT::
-   - Please ensure you have started the load generator, outlined at the end of Module 2 Lab 2 (:ref:`loadgen`), so you have analytics to view in this lab.
+   - Please ensure you have started the load generator, outlined in Module 2 Lab 6 (:ref:`loadgen`), so you have analytics to view in this lab.

 .. toctree::
    :maxdepth: 1